AdguardTeam/CodeGuidelines/Go/Go.md

 - <a href="#li-018bb84c" id="li-018bb84c" name="li-018bb84c">§</a> Decorate `break`, `continue`, `return`, and other terminating statements with empty lines unless it’s the only statement in that block.

-- <a href="#li-82784b41" id="li-82784b41" name="li-82784b41">§</a> Don’t group type declarations together.
-Unlike with blocks of `const`s, where a `iota` may be used or where all constants belong to a certain type, there is no reason to group `type`s.
+- <a href="#li-82784b41" id="li-82784b41" name="li-82784b41">§</a> Don’t group type declarations together, unless they're type aliases.
+Unlike with blocks of `const`s, where a `iota` may be used or where all constants belong to a certain type, there is no reason to group `type`s, unless they are a group of re-exports.

 - <a href="#li-baa640a3" id="li-baa640a3" name="li-baa640a3">§</a> Don’t mix horizontal and vertical placement of groups of arguments and [return values][ret] in calls and definitions of functions and methods.
 That is, either this: